MartinHH/scalacheck-derived/README.md

 1. use `-Xmax-inlines` compiler setting to increase the limit
 2. instead of deriving an `Arbitrary` for the whole structure at once, derive "intermediate" instances for some of its members (and place them into implicit scope).

+### Known bugs

+Additionally, there may be known bugs - you can check for those [here](https://github.com/MartinHH/scalacheck-derived/issues?q=is%3Aissue%20state%3Aopen%20label%3Abug).

 ## Version matrix